act-rules/act-rules.github.io/_rules/element-lang-matches-default-language-off6ek.md

 ## Assumptions

-- This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags][] even if these do not conform to the [RFC 5646][] syntax.
+- This rule assumes that user agents and assistive technologies can programmatically determine [known primary language tags][known primary language tag] even if these do not conform to the [RFC 5646][] syntax.

-- This rule assumes that only [valid language tags][valid language tag] are enough to satisfy [Success Criterion 3.1.2 Language of Parts][sc312]; this notably excludes [grandfathered tags][] and [ISO 639.2][] three-letters codes, both having poor support in assistive technologies.
+- This rule assumes that only [known primary language tags][known primary language tag] are enough to satisfy [Success Criterion 3.1.2 Language of Parts][sc312]; this notably excludes [grandfathered tags][] and [ISO 639.2][] three-letters codes, both having poor support in assistive technologies.

 ## Accessibility Support